Post-Fire Reforestation

 Project Overview

-The Cameron Peak Reforestation Group formed in response to the Cameron Peak fire, the largest fire in Colorado history.
+The Cameron Peak Reforestation Group (CPRG) formed in response to the Cameron Peak fire, the largest fire in Colorado history.
 It burned more than 200,000 acres in northern Colorado in 2020, and more than half of that area burned at high severity.
 The group works collaboratively to bring resources to help landowners recover and reforest following the Cameron Peak and High Park fires.

 The group collaborates to: